 We’ve got nothing against coffee mugs.
 (We’ve even included one here.)

 But cursory slogans like “Keep Calm and Carry On” don’t quite convey the sentiment right now.
-Not after persevering through a year of massive shifts in tax deadlines and legislation and what feels like a constant tide of uncertainties in the accounting industry.
+Not after persevering through a couple of years of massive shifts in tax deadlines and legislation and what feels like a constant tide of uncertainties in the accounting industry.

-After all that, we are craving gratitude, motivation, and celebration.
+After all that, we’re craving gratitude, motivation, and celebration.

 So, instead of a traditional gift guide, we wanted to go a bit deeper and share with you some meaningful ideas to: